compphil2mmae/compphil2mmae.github.io/content/publication/kopecky-2025-koppda/index.en.md

 - thesis

 # Publication name and optional abbreviated publication name.
-publication: 'KIT'
+publication: '*Karlsruhe Institute of Technology (KIT)*'
-publication_short: ''
+publication_short: 'KIT'

 publisher: 'Karlsruhe Institute of Technology (KIT)'
+school: 'Karlsruhe Institute of Technology (KIT)'
-address: 'Karlsruhe'
+address: Karlsruhe

+language: english
+pagetotal: 178

-doi: '10.5445/IR/1000183401'
+doi: 10.5445/IR/1000183401

 # double line break needed for correct markdown rendering
 abstract: "This dissertation is about the study of belief polarisation and opinion diversity in agent-based, computational models.
 Simulations on these models reveal that beliefs of artificial agents can polarise through deliberation – even if all agents hold a productive mindset and adhere to standards of epistemic rationality.
 Different deliberative practices affect polarisation dynamics differently in these models.
 Polarisation dynamics are soothed as agents engage with the beliefs of others in their reasoning.
 The largest polarisation effect is observed in agents who continuously fortify their own beliefs.